clojure-tw/telegram-bot-clojuretwbot/README.md

       DATABASE: <YOUR DATABASE FILE>
 ```

-Then use `docker compose up -d` to make this bot running on background.
+Then use `docker-compose up -d` to make this bot running on background.

 For more info, please refer [Docker Compose Doc](https://docs.docker.com/compose/)